therkildsen-lab/lcwgs-simulation/markdowns/data_analysis_two_pop_fixed_m2_pos.md

     rate between populations.
 The relative value of these genome-wide Fst, however, may still be trusted.

+  - I also tried to get average Fst only from neutral regions on the genome, but that didn’t help much.
+At high coverage and high sample size, the estimated Fst is around 0.029, still much higher than the true value.

   - Also, at smaller sample size, Fst tends to be even more overestimated.
 This is consistent with empircal data.
 But couterintuitively, higher coverage makes the problem worse in such